FineUploader/fine-uploader/readme.md

 Initialize uploader when the DOM is ready.
 Change the action option.
 For example ../server/php.php for the default folder structure.
-If the server folder you will find examples for different platforms, if you can't find the one you need check check the readme.txt.
+In the server folder you will find examples for different platforms.
+If you can't find the one you need, check the readme.txt in server folder.

     var uploader = new qq.FileUploader({
         // pass the dom node (ex. $(selector)[0] for jQuery users)